Word Meanings - AUTHENTICATE - Book Publishers vocabulary database

 One who warrants. - REALIZE

 Etym: 1.
 To make real; to convert from the imaginary or fictitious into the actual; to bring into concrete existence; to accomplish; as, to realize a scheme or project.
-We realize what Archimedes had only in hypothesis, weighting a single grain - ESTABLISHMENTARIAN
+We realize what Archimedes had only in hypothesis, weighting a single grain - CONFIRMEDLY

 One to whom anuthing is confirmed. - ESTABLISH